WebIDauth/WebIDDelegatedAuth/README.markdown

 2. How to set up WebID authentication in a few lines of code
 ================================================================================

-There are a few flavours of Foaf+SSL authentication.
-The following very simple example shows how to setup a Foaf+SSL authentication relying on an identity provider such as foaf-ssl.org.
+There are a few flavours of WebID authentication.
+The following very simple example shows how to setup a WebID authentication relying on an identity provider such as foaf-ssl.org.

 Prerequisites: